MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 ### Common node properties

-For each instance there is a set of predefined properties that can be set.
+Each node instance has a set of predefined properties that can be set to configure its behavior.
-Some properties apply for all node types, while some properties are specific for a certain node type.
+Some properties apply to all node types, while others are specific to a certain node type.
-Properties that apply for all node types, are referred to as *common properties*.
+Properties that apply to all node types are referred to as *common properties*.

 #### Instance ID